-Since August 1989, the Federal Reserve has made all final enforcement orders public in accordance with the Financial Institutions Reform, Recovery, and Enforcement Act of 1989; since November 1990, it has made all written agreements public in accordance with the Crime Control Act of 1990.
+Since August 1989, the Federal Reserve has made all final enforcement orders public in accordance with the Financial Institutions Reform, Recovery, and Enforcement Act of 1989; since November 1990, it has made written agreements public in accordance with the Crime Control Act of 1990.
 Since July 21, 2011, the Federal Reserve has made public all final enforcement actions taken by the Federal Reserve regarding savings and loan holding companies.
-The formal enforcement actions are made public through a press release and the posting of the order or agreement on the public website of the Board of Governors.
 Formal enforcement actions taken by the Federal Reserve before August 1989 are not public.

-Since 2008, the Federal Reserve posts "Section 19 Letters" on the Board of Governors' public website.
-Section 19 Letters (referring to section 19 of the Federal Deposit Insurance Act, 12 U.S.C. § 1829) are sent by the Federal Reserve Banks to institution-affiliated parties who the Reserve Banks learn have been convicted of, or have entered into a pretrial diversion or similar program for, certain criminal offenses and are therefore prohibited from participating in the affairs of insured depository institutions, their holding companies, or credit unions without prior regulatory or judicial approval.
-The Section 19 Letters posted on the Board of Governors' website are intended to include only those individuals whose criminal offenses relate to their conduct at an entity supervised by the Federal Reserve.
+Since 2008, the Federal Reserve has posted "Section 19 Letters" on the Board of Governors' public website.
+Reserve Banks send Section 19 Letters (referring to section 19 of the Federal Deposit Insurance Act, 12 U.S.C. § 1829) to individuals, generally institution-affiliated parties of entities supervised by the Federal Reserve, who have been convicted of a crime involving dishonesty, a breach of trust, or money laundering, or who have entered into a pretrial diversion or similar program in connection with a prosecution for such a crime.
+Section 19 prohibits any individual with such a conviction, or who has entered into such a program, from participating in the affairs of insured depository institutions, their holding companies, or credit unions without prior regulatory or judicial approval.

-Enforcement actions against the following institutions or their affiliated parties can be found at the website of the institution's regulator:
+Enforcement actions against the following institutions and their institution-affiliated parties can be found at the website of the institution's regulator as follows: